MaxLKP/tb200b/README.md

 # TB200B Readout
 Python code using [serial interface](https://www.pyserial.com/) to take measurements with EC Sense [TB200B](https://ecsense.com/ec-sense-products/?filters=product_cat[165]) based gas sensors.

 This is an independent implementation of the communication protocol of the TB200B by EC Sense.
 It is not affiliated with, endorsed, or supported by EC Sense.
+All reference documents, datasheets, and specifications belong to their respective copyright holders.
 ## Installation
 First clone the repository:
 ```